 When purchasing a home, you might be responsible for certain out-of-pocket expenses like loan origination fees, appraisal costs, and attorney fees.
 One of the advantages of an FHA home loan is that the seller, home builder, or lender can cover some of these closing costs on your behalf.

 The minimum down payment (3.5%) and credit score requirements (at least 580), of FHA loans are lower than that of many conventional loans.
 If your credit score is between 500 and 579, you still can qualify for this kind of loan however, you’ll have to make a larger down payment 100% of your down payment can be a gift.
 This gift can come from any of the following:

 - A close friend.

 - A governmental agency or public entity that has a program providing home ownership assistance.

 Mortgage Insurance Premiums

 Borrowers in Kansas City who obtain an FHA loan must pay FHA mortgage insurance (this protects the lender from a loss if you default on the loan).
 You’re required to pay two types of mortgage insurance premiums—an Upfront Mortgage Insurance Premium (UFMIP) and an Annual MIP (charged monthly).
 This is different from government-insured loans, where you have to pay private mortgage insurance (PMI).

 As of 2020, the UFMIP is equal to 1.75% of the base loan amount.
 It can either be rolled into the loan or paid at the time of closing.
-As for Annual MIP, your monthly payments will range from 0.45% to 1.05% of the base loan amount, depending on factors such as length of the loan, the base amount, and the original loan-to-value ratio (LTV).
+As for the Monthly PMI, the monthly payments are between 0.50% – 0.55% of the loan amount, divided by 12 even monthly payments.

 If you start with a down payment of less than 10%, you’ll continue to pay mortgage insurance for the duration of the loan.
 Those with 10% down payments will pay FHA mortgage insurance for 11 years.